INTERNATIONAL TRADE RELATIONS

 Team Presentation #1 -- Dispute Resolution Case Study -- "WTO / DSU Decisions: Trade Relations & Global Dispute Resolution."

-Individual Case Digest Format for reviewing individual cases.
+Individual Case Digest Format for reviewing individual cases in relation to others.

 Comparative Case Review Format for reviewing individual several cases together.